nickkats1/Quant-I-Guess/README.md

 * This is a contrained optimization problem with the weights being the asset classes.
 You cannot just have risky weight Efficient Diversifcation, you do not put all of your eggs into one basket

-There is a lot to be talked about here, and I am tired and nlp and cv and all of ml and CS in general is 1000 times easier to me than finance.
-I am not a "finance guy" the transformer mechanism makes me pumped!
-I do not bro out, I have bro'ed out and got mad lit with the boys, but, no, I am a geeky ml/dl lad.
-Like, I want to do RAG so badly right now it is hurting.
-Ok. time for sleep this readme.md was cringe.